 “You know how to break a lock?”
 Anna whispered behind him.
 He couldn’t tell if she was impressed or suspicious.

-“Ah, it’s one of the skills my Pa taught me,” Wade said, getting to work on the lock with the gouge, gently prodding until he found the mechanism, before slipping the knife through the door jam.
+“Ah, it’s one of the skills my pa taught me,” Wade said, getting to work on the lock with the gouge, gently prodding until he found the mechanism, before slipping the knife through the door jamb.

 His father was a complicated man, Wade admitted.
 He was a fearsome lawman, but his career had also given him access to a wide range of skills he said every lawman should know... like picking locks, basic engineering skills, and knowing how to charge and defuse dynamite.

-‘You’re on your own out there on the trail, son,’ his Pa had told him.
+‘You’re on your own out there on the trail, son,’ his pa had told him.
 ‘When you’re hunting someone down, you might end up on the high plains or in some strange town, down a mine or on a train.
 And there’s no way back for you without the body you came to collect.
 Dead or alive.’

-Pa’s tutoring proved it’s worth, as Wade slid the knife up and lifted the small lever inside the door.
+Pa’s tutoring proved its worth, as Wade slid the knife up and lifted the small lever inside the door.
 The door popped open, and he hoped he hadn’t blunted his knife too much.

 “Let’s go,” Wade said.

 They hadn’t brought lanterns, and Wade didn’t want to strike a flint or light any of the gas lamps he saw inside the house.
 Any sign of light would only draw attention.
 Instead, they found themselves moving through a plush parlor room, with leather-bound chairs seated around a coffee table where clients obviously waited.
-A door opened out to a small kitchenette, and another led into a hallway.
+A door opened out onto a small kitchenette, and another led into a hallway.

-They passed oil paintings and surveyors sketches of the town of Cheyenne, depicting its progression from a railway siding, to the building of Fort Russell, and the plans for the elaborate Eagle Hotel.
+They passed oil paintings and surveyors’ sketches of the town of Cheyenne, depicting its progression from a railway siding to the building of Fort Russell, and the plans for the elaborate Eagle Hotel.
 It was clear that whoever worked here wanted to impress on their visitors the potential of the ‘Magic City of the Plains’.

-The first suit of rooms downstairs had a plaque that read Gregors – Free Advice!
+The first suite of rooms downstairs had a plaque that read: Gregors – Free Advice!
 Land Lot Registration and Sales!
-They ignored his rooms, and instead took the creaking stairs to the second floor, with a corridor leading to rooms on the right and left.
+They ignored these rooms, and instead took the creaking stairs to the second floor, where a corridor led to rooms on the right and left.

 “Here,” Anna said, pointing to the plaque on the left.
 Laramie.